«« Requiem For The Front Page | Rating Items by Number of Votes: Ur Doin It Rong »»

 Which was fine, maybe, when the front page brought them to us.
 When information distribution was monopolized by a small number of newspapers and broadcasters, we had no choice but to be exposed to stories that we might not have picked for ourselves.
 Whatever charges one can press against biased editors of the past, most of them felt that they had a duty to diversity.

-In the age of disaggregation, the money is in giving people what they want.
-Unfortunately, what we want — and don’t think you’re different — is to have our existing opinions confirmed.
+In the age of disaggregation, maybe the money is in giving people what they want.
+Unfortunately, there is a real possibility that we want is to have our existing opinions confirmed.
 You and I and everyone else are going to be far more likely to click through from a headline that confirms what we already believe than from one which challenges us.
 “I don’t need to read that,” we’ll say, “it’s clearly just biased crap.”
 The computers will see this, and any sort of recommendation algorithm will quickly end up as a mirror to our preconceptions.

 It’s a positive feedback loop that will first split us along existing ideological cleavages, then finer and finer.
 In the extreme, each of us will be alone in a world that never presents information to the contrary.

 We could try to design our systems to recommend a more diverse range of articles (an idea I explored previously) but the problem is, how?
 Any sort of agenda-setting system that relies on what our friends like will only amplify polarities, while anything based on global criteria is necessarily normative — it makes judgements on what everyone should be seeing.
-This gets us right back into all the classic problems of ideology and bias, and more problems besides.
-Global, whole-internet editorial faces practical limits on how many stories human editors can handle, simple populist voting ratings are inadequate, and automated selection algorithms ultimately embody their own obscure biases.
+This gets us right back into all the classic problems of ideology and bias — how do we measure diversity of viewpoint?
+And even if we could agree on a definition of what a “healthy” range sources is, no one likes to be told what to read.

 I think that maps are the way out.
 Instead of trying to decide what someone “should” see, just make clear to them what they could see.

-Every information consumption system — RSS readers, online newspapers, Facebook — should include a map of the infosphere as a standard feature.
+An information consumption system — an RSS reader, online newspapers, Facebook — could include a map of the infosphere as a standard feature.
 There are many ways to draw such a map, but the visual metaphor is well-established: each node is an information item (an article, video, etc.) while the links between items indicate their “similarity” in terms of worldview.

 This is less abstract than it seems, and with good visual design these sorts of pictures can be immediately obvious.
-Popular nodes should be drawn larger; closely related nodes should be clustered.
-The links themselves can be generated from co-consumption data: when one user views two different items, the link between those items gets slightly stronger.
+Popular nodes could be drawn larger; closely related nodes could be clustered.
+The links themselves could be generated from co-consumption data: when one user views two different items, the link between those items gets slightly stronger.
 There are other ways of classifying items as related — as belonging to similar worldviews — but co-consumption is probably as good a metric as any, and in fact co-purchasing data is at the core of Amazon’s successful recommendation system.

 The concepts involved are hardly new, and many maps have been made at the site level where each node is an entire blog, such as the map of the Iranian blogosphere above.
 However, we have never had a map of individual news items, and never in real-time for everyone to see.